Altinn/altinn-studio-docs/content/altinn-api/_index.md

 GET {storagePath}/instances?appId=org/app&process.currentTask=Task_2&lastChangedDateTime=gt:2019-05-01&label=gruppe3
 ```

-Another example is get all instances of all apps of an organistation *org* that has completed their process.
+Another example is get all instances of all apps of an organisation *org* that has completed their process.

 ```http
 GET {storagePath}/instances?org=org&process.isComplete=true